NEW AI Baking Expert — your perfect recipe, guided by AI

 • Decrease the sugar in your recipe by 1 tablespoon per cup (due to increased evaporation, sugar will be concentrated and may weaken the recipe’s structure)

 • Bake longer!
 Some cakes and breads which bake in under an hour at sea level can take up to 1 hour and 20 or 30 minutes to bake at altitude.
-Reduce the oven temperature to 325F and bake for longer, checking frequently with a toothpick or internal thermometer to be sure it’s fully cooked before removing to cool.

-• Increase liquid by 1-2 tablespoons if baking at 3,000 feet; 3-4 tablespoons if baking at 6,000 feet; 4-5 tablespoons if baking at 7,000 feet or higher.
-A good rule of thumb is to increase liquids by 1/2 Tbs for every 1,000 feet over 3,000 feet.
+• Most recipes at higher altitudes will be drier due to decreased humidity.
+Increase liquids by 1-2 tablespoons if baking at 3,000 feet; 3-4 tablespoons if baking at 6,000 feet; 4-5 tablespoons if baking at 7,000 feet or higher.
+A good rule of thumb is to increase liquids by 1/2 Tablespoon for every 1,000 feet over 3,000 feet.
+These amounts are obviously proportionate to the recipe, so for larger recipes, this amount will need to be increased.

 • OR decrease gluten-free flour by 1 tablespoon per cup of flour.

 • Add 1-2 Tablespoons of honey, agave, coconut nectar OR pure maple syrup to help hold moisture.
+These liquids are humectants and work to hold moisture in doughs.

 • Try substituting shortening for butter – it holds more liquid.